bamlab/dev-standards/security/import_certificates_match.mo.md

 8. Cypher the private key with the Match algorithm: `openssl aes-256-cbc -k ${MATCH_PASSWORD} -in cert.pem -out ${CERT_ID}.p12 -a`
 9. Cypher the public key: `openssl aes-256-cbc -k ${MATCH_PASSWORD} -in cert.cer -out ${CERT_ID}.cer -a`
 10. Cypher the provisioning profile: `openssl aes-256-cbc -k ${MATCH_PASSWORD} -in profile.mobileprovision -out AppStore_${BUNDLE_IDENTIFIER}.mobileprovision -a`
+11. Clone the Match git repository.
+12. Checkout the `MATCH_GIT_BRANCH`.
-11. On the `MATCH_GIT_BRANCH`, remove the old certificates and provisioning profiles and add the new ones
+13. Remove the old certificates and provisioning profiles and add the new ones.